roannelafuente/WAT-Data-Automation/README.md

 - Histogram Screenshot: [Sample capability plot output.png](https://github.com/roannelafuente/WAT-Data-Automation/blob/main/Sample%20capability%20plot%20output.png)
 - Dashboard Screenshot: [WAT Data Automation Dashboard.png](https://github.com/roannelafuente/WAT-Data-Automation/blob/main/WAT%20Data%20Automation%20Dashboard.png)

-These files are included for demonstration purposes so recruiters and collaborators can quickly test the workflow and visualize the results.
+These files are dummy inputs included for demonstration purposes only.
+They are synthetic examples and do not contain any client or company data.
+Their purpose is to allow recruiters and collaborators to quickly test the workflow and visualize the results.

 ---